Gymglish Review: Is This English Language App Worth It?

 With Gymglish, you can be sure that your listening and reading comprehension skills will grow.

-For example, Gymglish’s audio dialogues are perfect for improving English listening skills, since you’re not just listening but also getting quizzed on what you understood.
+I found that Gymglish’s audio dialogues are perfect for improving English listening skills, since I wasn’t just listening but also getting quizzed on what I understood.

-As mentioned earlier, there are also some videos and clips from English movies that’ll help you learn a bit about English-speaking cultures while you practice listening.
+As mentioned earlier, there are also some videos and clips from English movies that’ll help you learn a bit about English-speaking cultures and get some experience listening to actual native English audio instead of learning material.

 Similarly, by reading the stories in the lessons, you’ll naturally build your reading skills while you learn English.
 Since the stories are humorous and interesting, it’s a lot more fun and easy than reading an English textbook.

-Instead Of Yes/No Answers, It Provides Detailed Feedback
+Instead of Yes/No Corrections, It Provides Detailed Feedback

-Moreover, if you’ve made a mistake on a question, you’ll notice it reappear in subsequent (following) lessons so that you don’t make the same mistake in the future.
-Plus, you can mark out vocabulary and idioms that interest you and they’ll be added to a personalized review list.
+Moreover, if you’ve made a mistake on a question, you’ll notice it reappear in subsequent (following) lessons so that you can practice not making the same mistake in the future.
+Plus, you can mark out vocabulary and idioms that interest you in the corrections email as well, and they’ll be added to a personalized review list.

 Lots of Free Features